MCL Tear Treatment in Overland, MO

 - Direct Impact or Trauma:

-- Contact Sports: Football, soccer, and hockey players in Overland, MO frequently sustain direct impacts to the outer knee, resulting in the inner knee being overstretched or torn.
+- Contact Sports: Football, soccer, and hockey players in Overland, MO often experience direct blows to the outer knee, resulting in the inner knee being overstretched or torn.

-- Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee can increase the risk of MCL tears as the ligament compensates for the lack of support.
-Imbalances between the quadriceps and hamstrings destabilize the knee, increasing MCL strain.
+- Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee may heighten the risk of MCL tears due to overcompensation by the ligament.
+Quadriceps and hamstring imbalances can destabilize the knee, putting additional strain on the MCL.

 Preventing MCL tears involves proper conditioning, strength training, flexibility exercises, and using protective gear during sports activities.